 The international organization that supervises the global financial system has bid for more American involvement by selecting a U.S. political appointee and central banker as its next chairman.

 The Financial Stability Board, or FSB, based in Basel, Switzerland, has the task of monitoring and recommending ways of improving the world’s financial architecture.
-It named Randal Quarles as its leaders for the next three years starting December 2.
+It named Randal Quarles as its leader for the next three years starting December 2.

 A member and supervisory vice-chair on the U.S. Federal Reserve Board of Governors, Quarles will become the first American to lead the FSB, succeeding Mark Carney, governor of the Bank of England.

 Quarles has been a U.S. central bank governor since October 2017, after the U.S. Senate confirmed his nomination by U.S. President Donald Trump.

 Before that, Quarles, a 1984 graduate of Yale Law School, founded and was managing director of the Cynosure Group and a partner at The Carlyle Group, one of the world’s largest private equity firms.

 He also was appointed an undersecretary for domestic finance and assistant secretary for international affairs in the U.S. Treasury Department, and worked as the U.S. executive director of the International Monetary Fund in Washington.

 Since the 2008 global financial crisis, the FSB has helped to coordinate the rebuilding of the system in a healthier manner, said Quarles, and its work is as relevant as ever.

 “With its broad membership, it is uniquely placed to promote resilience and preserve an open and integrated global financial system in the future,” he said in a statement.

 A response to nationalism